arekfurt/SecureRDP/README.md

+03/28/2026 Update #2:

+On track for initial public release either tomorrow or early in the work week.
+Decision on that will come tonight.

 03/28/2026 Update:

 At just before 7:00am EDT this morning the first real end-to-end test of Secure RDP SSH/RDP protection mode succeeded.